Installing vai_q_pytorch - 3.5 English

 python -c "import pytorch_nndct"

-Note: If the installed PyTorch version is 1.4 or higher, import pytorch_nndct before importing torch in your script.
-This is caused by a PyTorch bug in versions prior to 1.4.
-Refer to PyTorch GitHub issues 28536 and 19668 for details.
+Note: If the installed PyTorch version is 1.4 or higher, import pytorch_nndct before importing the torch in your script.
+This is caused by a PyTorch bug in versions before 1.4.
+Refer to PyTorch GitHub issues 28536 and 19668 for details:

 import pytorch_nndct